Shadow Review

 Key Questions

-Is Shadow mainly a meeting bot like Otter or Fireflies?
+Is Shadow mostly a meeting bot?

-Can you test Shadow properly without paying?
+Can you test Shadow without paying?